jehaad1/SkyJS/README.md

 # Sky.js
-A JavaScript Library that provides interactivity to your web app by parsing HTML and JavaScript only.
+A JavaScript Library For Building Interactive Web UIs.

+### - How Sky.js Works?